Developer(s) – Treasure

 Gameplay – 6.5/10

 The game is a 3D platformer, but not made in the same vein as what was popular at the time; but rather made to be much more linear, and as a result, I think it suffered.
-I is enjoyable for a time, but it could be argued that it is far too easy; even for a Mario game, and even to complete it to 100%.
+It is enjoyable for a time, but it could be argued that it is far too easy; even for a Mario game, and even to complete it to 100%.
 Its level of difficulty made obvious to me by the fact that there are even the Magons in the first few levels don’t attack the player.
 However, it is interesting to be able to identify different influences the developers took to create the game’s play; not just from Nintendo games.
-For example, the level and world layout is very similar to the first three Crash Bandicoot games, and the ability to spin enemies around and throw them hearkens back to the strategy of defeating Bowser in Super Mario 64.
+For example, the level and world layout are very similar to the first three Crash Bandicoot games, and the ability to spin enemies around and throw them hearkens back to the strategy of defeating Bowser in Super Mario 64.

 Controls – 10/10